igoham/CISSP/3 - sec-eng.md

     - FRR
     = Falsely rejected a VALID user
 - A type 2 error is a false negative
-    - Bor Biometrics this si when the requestor is falselt ACCEPTED
+    - Bor Biometrics this si when the requester is falsely ACCEPTED
     - FAR
     - Falsely accepted an INVALID user